Nominations open for The Gussies Electric Boat Awards on

 TO NOMINATE A BOAT IN 2022 – PLEASE VISIT:

 For Immediate Release

 May 26, 2021

-UPDATE: VOTING NOW CLOSED, CLICK HERE FOR THE GUSSIES 2021 WINNERS
+CLICK HERE FOR THE GUSSIES 2021 WINNERS

 The Gustave Trouvé Awards for Excellence in Electric Boats and Boating were created to recognize the inventors, designers, manufacturers, entrepreneurs and visionaries who are making advances every day to develop clean, quiet, zero emission technologies and designs to reduce reliance on fossil fuel for marine propulsion.